 To help your teen/young adult improve their social confidence and go on to create and maintain more meaningful connections email me at firstname.lastname@example.org and I will respond to book an appointment for an informal confidential 30-minute phone call.
 I will complete a brief questionnaire with you to assess suitability for the program and to answer any questions you may have.

 Following this call, to ensure the PEERS® programme is a good fit for your teen and that they will feel comfortable attending and have positive outcomes, I’ll telephone you and your young person one-to-one to understand their needs as well as what your family are seeking to achieve before you enrol in the programme.

 Meet your Social Coach

-I spent 3 years working in an Early Intervention Service.
-This was for with young people aged 14 to 35 who were experiencing, or at risk of experiencing, their first episode of psychosis.
+I have worked with young people aged 14 to 35 in an Early Intervention Service.
+This was for those who were experiencing, or at risk of experiencing, their first episode of psychosis.

 More often I am coming into contact with adults with a diagnosis of ASD/ADHD alongside other diagnoses.
 Or adults that have symptoms but no diagnosis.
 Or adults caring for children with ASD/ADHD.
 In my opinion there are scant resources for social skills training.
 And yet this is so important.
 Appropriate social skills help us to connect with others and maintain relationships.

 I'm also a Mum of two and I've navigated through the teen years!

 My sister, Vivian, and her daughter both have ADHD and we believe other members of our family struggled with it but were never diagnosed.
 After studying 'Understanding ADHD: Current Research and Practice', I became more interested in this field and decided to take the PEERS course.
 This is because it is evidence based and involves learning skills and practising them in everyday situations.
 I am now a PEERS Certified Provider.